Sylius/Sylius/docs/book/products/attributes.rst

 - textarea - display more detailed information about a product
 - date - release date of a movie
 - datetime - accurate date and time of an event
+- select - genre(s) of a book. one or more of them can be selected

 How to create an Attribute?
 ---------------------------